jenka-ej/frontend-project-46/README.md

 Difference Calculator is a program that determines the difference between two data structures.

 ### Utility features:
 Support for different input formats: yaml, json Report generation in the form of plain text, stylish and json

+### How to use:
+Enter gendiff -h for help.
+Enter gendiff path/to/file.yml another/path/file.json for default stylish format report.
+Enter gendiff --format plain/json path/to/file.yml another/path/file.json for plain or json format report.